faaizajaz/faaizorgv2/content/blog/first-post.md

 # The solution
 To start, I decided to first model the part and worry about the structural concerns later on, and so I went to work, meticulously measuring the dimensions with a cheap set of digital calipers and making a rough sketch of all the features.
 All of this fit on a single 3x5 inch index card, which you can see below.
 The whole process was HIGHLY scientific.

 Once this was done, I moved on to modeling the part in OnShape.
-This was fairly straightforward, and you can see the steps in the gallery below.
+This was fairly straightforward, and you can see the steps in screenshot below.
 I won’t go into too much detail on how this was done as the pictures should be self-explanatory.
 The whole process of measuring and modeling took me about an hour.

 ![broken part](/static/p1-onshape.jpg#center "New part in OnShape")
 <figcaption class="caption">The part measured and modeled.</figcaption>